illinois-cs415/illinois-cs415.github.io/_assignments/mp4credit.md

   -
     name: Proposal
     points: 10
-    description: Submit a description of your project complete with a
+    description: Submit a description of your project complete with a rubric
   -
     name: Project Implementation
     points: 70